willroberts/ue5-multiplayer-shooter/README.md

 This project makes use of the following marketplace content:

+- Animation Starter Pack
+- Military Weapons Silver
 - Unreal Learning Kit: Games

-- Military Weapons Silver
+Changes to characters and animations were done by first duplicating the asset, so changes to these assets are tracked in version control.

-The following changes were made to this content:
+Changes to weapons have not yet been replicated in version control.
+Instead, the following changes were made directly to the assets:

-- Added right hand socket to EpicCharacter skeleton
-- Added left hand socket to Weapon skeletons
+- Added left hand socket to Weapon skeletons for hand placement via FABRIK IK
+- Rotated AmmoEject sockets on Weapon skeltons to correctly orient ejected casings

-The EpicCharacter's skeleton was duplicated as `SK_Character`, and animations were retargeted.
-For the weapons, the skeleton was modified in-place.
-(TODO: Duplicate weapon skeletons to get them into source control).
+TODO: Duplicate weapon skeletons to get them into source control.